alexis-brosseau/GoogleFormsBot/README.md

 ## Why is it detected as a virus?: ##
 Some antivirus incorrectly identified this bot as a malicious file.
-If you are not sure, you can always copy the code and run it by yourself.
+If you are scared, you can always copy the code and run it by yourself.